acumos/workbench/docs/mlwb-user-guide/notebook-component/notebook-wc-user-guide.rst

 3. **Unarchive Notebook**

-  If user wish to **Unarchive** any **Archived** Notebook then he can click on the Unarchive button present at the bottom right corner of that specific notebook card.
+  If user wish to **Unarchive** any **Archived** Notebook then user can click on the Unarchive button present at the bottom right corner of that specific notebook card.
   A confirmation dialog box will appear on click of Unarchive button.
 After confirmation, notebook will be unarchived.

 	.. image:: images/unarchive-notebook-dialog.PNG